|

 can ask an intelligent question, that shows that you already understand.
 To

 For instance, leaving out the religious level of simple beliefs, rites and rituals, which more often than not have been warring, brother against brother, in spite of the fact that each religion is part of the multi-faceted diamond of Truth, the more esoteric spiritual teachings themselves also vary greatly, and, as much as many would like to claim, they do not all say the same thing.
+Despite Ramakrishna's ecumenical saying,"as many faiths, as many paths, all leading to God," radical in its day, this is now being argued as not necessarily true.
 Even the oft-quoted 'God is within you' is not universally held!
 Some say 'go within', yet some say 'the Divine descends'; some say 'go up', others, 'go down', while yet still others maintain that there is 'nothing to be attained'.
 Some say the body-mind needs transformation, others say it doesn't, being nothing but a thought.
 Some have it both ways, saying that once you know it is just a thought, then a greater divine transfiguration begins.
 Some say the ego doesn't exist, others that it must be killed, and still others that it must be embraced.
 Many talk about coming into body, practicing an 'integral' path, or healing the 'spirit-matter split' - using new language suggesting that such a thing has never been done before.
 Is there any way to make sense out of all of these views?
 That is the task of our generation and many generations to come.
 Meanwhile, know that there have always been many great ones working both 'in the trenches' and behind the scenes to assist us in our endeavor.
 As PB wrote:

 Disregarding the possibility of vastly earlier cycles of time, with Golden Ages, and such as depicted in legend and mythology, there has been a fairly consistent progressive development of spirituality in historical terms.
 This has been outlined in great detail by philosopher Ken Wilber and others.
 In the remote past we basically had only forms of shamanism, which at its best, sensed an underlying unity with nature and cosmos, but also tended to be fairly dualistic.
 Human individuality was still submerged in a semi-conscious union with nature.
 Then, at least five thousand years ago, in Vedic India, a new philosophical spirit arose that was based more in mind.
 It was also part of a global transition from a matriarchal culture to a patriarchal one.
 This seeked to uncover a pure, underlying essence behind or 'above' everything, and was pursued yogically as a process of inversion, ultimately internal samadhi.
 Less mature forms of this included extreme asceticism and world negation.
 Then, around the time of the Buddha (and not only in India, but China (Lao Tse) and elsewhere), the trend began to reintegrate this discovery of a transcendent reality behind everything into our human nature and lives.
 The first millenium A.D. ushered in the advent of Christ, a turning point that recognized the incarnation of the divine in life and an increasing emphasis on a vision that considered it to be deeper to see the spirit in everything, and, also, the rise of Mahayana Buddhism, with the following of a middle path between extremes, the 'emptiness' teachings of Nagarjuna, the advaita of Sankara, and various tantric paths (not only Buddhist and Hindu, but similar developments elsewhere), where there was a profound shift towards integration with the body, desire, sexuality, emotion, nature and the feminine.
 All of these were generally nondual traditions actualizing further expressions of the implications of nondual realization.
 Modern emergent spirituality will take this another step, but it is still essentially the working out of a global 'satori' that happened a long time ago!
 The early stages of this emergent vision thus reveal a nondual core, but were still approached in a dualistic context, because of cultural isolation and the dominance of mainstream religions.
 And by the sixth century A.D. the cross-fertilization of higher teachings from Asia to the Near East was on the wane, and largely forgotten there, and in the West, generally until the nineteenth century.